 Nic Sandiland is a UK based artist whose work explores new choreographic forms through installation, performance and film.
 He originally trained as an electronics engineer before studying dance and performance in the late 80s.

 Over the past 30 years he has made movement-based works focusing on simple pedestrian choreography.
 He is particularly interested in engaging the everyday movements of the viewer in a choreographic context and since 2000 has increasingly employed interactive digital technology to do this.
 Recent work has drawn on cinematic techniques, such as slow motion and moving camera mechanisms as ways to elevate the mundane and often overlooked choreography of everyday life.

 He has made work in London, Europe and South East Asia and has presented at theatres, art galleries, and many unusual venues.
 His film work has been shown worldwide and has been regularly broadcast on UK TV (Channel 4).

 His work has been commissioned by such organisations as: the Royal Festival Hall, the Barbican Arts Centre, Sadler’s Wells Theatre and The Brighton Festival and he is a regular collaborator with choreographers Yael Flexer and Rosemary Lee.
-He has also worked as an interactive technology designer with companies such as Station House Opera and artists Gary Stevens and Imogen Stidworthy, and as a producer and editor for Extant Theatre, the UK’s leading professional performing arts company of visually impaired artists and theatre practitioners.
+He has also worked as an interactive technology designer with companies such as Station House Opera and Blast Theory; and artists Gary Stevens and Imogen Stidworthy, and as a producer and editor for Extant Theatre, the UK’s leading professional performing arts company of visually impaired artists and theatre practitioners.

 Nic has taught workshops on digital technology and dance around the World including: Bangalore, India and Seoul, South Korea.
 He also taught video production for 10 years at London Contemporary Dance School (MA dance for camera) and is currently a senior lecturer in fine art at Middlesex University.